 Q: Are there any additional prohibitions under Maine law against a cannabis user buying a gun from a licensed dealer?

-Q: Are there any additional prohibitions under Maine law against a medical marijuana user or caregiver possessing a gun or ammo?
+Q: Are there any additional considerations under Maine law for a medical marijuana user or caregiver possessing a gun or ammo?

-A: No, however, that isn't the end of the story.
-While Maine law does not prohibit a person from possessing or owning a gun simply because that person uses medical marijuana, being a patient or caregiver does pose additional risks to Maine gun owners.
+A: Yes.
+In addition to the state-law prohibition against a person possessing or owning a gun simply because that person uses medical marijuana, being a patient or caregiver poses additional risks to Maine gun owners.
 In the event that a patient or caregiver were charged with a Maine drug offense, prosecutors could allege involvement of a gun in the offense to enhance the charges.
 For instance, if the state decided a firearm was sufficiently related to a caregiver's drug trafficking charge, the charge could be enhanced to "aggravated trafficking," with increased potential jail time and fines.

 In short, for a law-abiding Maine medical marijuana patient or caregiver to own a firearm does expose him or her to increased risk of fines and incarceration at both the federal and state levels.
 Many understandably feel that the federal prohibition against medical marijuana users owning firearms is a violation of patients' Second Amendment rights.
 However, until the law changes, patients and caregivers should be aware of the serious legal risks posed by gun ownership.

 For more information on the legal landscape of medical marijuana and gun ownership, contact Dubois Law.